Google Shopping: Features

-In June 2017, Google Shopping was fined a record €2.4 billion by the EU Commission for giving its own online shopping services top priority in search results.

 History

+Froogle (2002 – 2007)

 Created by Craig Nevill-Manning and launched in December 2002, Froogle was different from most other price comparison services in that it used Google's web crawler to index product data from the websites of vendors instead of using paid submissions.
 As with Google Search, Froogle was instead monetized using Google's AdWords keyword advertising platform.

+Google Product Search (2007 – 2013)

-With its re-branding as Google Product Search, the service was modified to emphasize integration with Google Search; listings from the service could now appear alongside web search results.
+With its April 2007 re-branding as Google Product Search, the service was modified to emphasize integration with Google Search; listings from the service could now appear alongside web search results.

 Google prominently featured the service result in Google Search starting in January 2008 in Germany and the United Kingdom.
 It subsequently extended the practice to France in October 2010, Italy, the Netherlands, and Spain in May 2011, the Czech Republic in February 2013 and Austria, Belgium, Denmark, Norway, Poland and Sweden in November 2013.